MataMercer/matablog-frontend/README.md

 # MataBlog Web App

-This is the front end application to [MataBlog] (https://github.com/MataMercer/matablog).
+This is the front end application to [MataBlog](https://github.com/MataMercer/matablog).
 Built in NextJS, so if you're familiar with that, you're ready to go.

 ## Getting Started